spieglt/fb-delete/README.md

 **Don't forget to back up your FB first! https://www.facebook.com/help/131112897028467 **

 As with spieglt's original code, none of your data (username, password, or anything else) is sent to me or anywhere other than Facebook's servers.
 It does not install a browser plugin.
 This is your computer talking to facebook.com by way of a Node script/Puppeteer.
 Puppeteer is a Node package developed by Google's Chrome team and allows you to drive a Chrome window programmatically.

+If you like what you see, consider some support!
+I enjoy making these in my free time, and a few bucks here and there always helps! buymeacoff.ee/1YHBCu3Fq

 # Setting up